 The Great Wall Marathon will be timed using BibTag technology to ensure that all finishers are accurately timed.

-T-Shirts and Race information (including race numbers and your Great Wall personalised BibTag) will be handed out to you by your tour guide once you reach your hotel.
+T-Shirts and Race information (including race numbers and your Great Wall personalised BibTag) will be handed out to you by your tour leader once you reach your hotel.

 There are no official pace setters in this event.